blacklane/jvm-source-guidelines/README.md

       }
       ```

-- To make the code clean and readable, we have a couple of simple suggestions
+- To make the code clean and readable, we have a couple of suggestions:
     - Classes (data and regular) with multiple constructor arguments that span closer to our right margin (or over it) should be placed each on a new line, like so:

         - ```kotlin